 Conni Campbell, Coordinator of Teacher Effectiveness and Preparation at the San Diego County Office of Education, worked with low socioeconomic, migrant, and homeless students for more than 20 years.
 In Campbell’s experience, a defining factor in both student and teacher success is simple: care.

 “For students who have been through trauma especially, they need to know that you care about them as an entire person, a whole person, in addition to wanting to refine their academic abilities,” she says.

 When it comes to teaching techniques, Campbell says, “The teaching strategies themselves are the same, which means that every student may need a little bit different approach.”

-For Ulises, there had been numerous different approaches, some helpful, some harmful.
+For Ulises, there were numerous different approaches, some helpful, some harmful.
 Monarch School offered him refuge when he had no home and little hope.
 Miss Tyler made him tougher.
 Miss Rachelle made him hopeful.
 He is a little bit of each person who built the steps that guided him to where he is.

 Back in his college dorm, his walls heavy with paintings and scattered sketches, Ulises thinks often about the people who helped him get here.
-Stressing over homework is nothing, he says, compared to the stress of not knowing where you’ll sleep, or if you’ll be safe from your own parents.
-Every now and then, he’ll go home for dinner to see his mom and younger siblings.
+Stressing over homework is nothing, he says, compared to the stress of not knowing where you’ll sleep or if you’ll be safe from your own parents.
+Every now and then, he goes home for dinner to see his mom and younger siblings.
 They have a place to live now, but still live paycheck to paycheck.
 Each week, he goes to different scholarships meetings to ensure his financial ability to finish his college degree.
 He didn’t think he would be here, at a private university next to the shining Pacific Ocean.
 It always seemed like a false reality, something too difficult for him to obtain, and yet, here he is.